List of teams and organizations in DC Comics: Galaxy Communications

-Between the early 1970s and mid-1980s, both Clark Kent and Lois Lane worked for WGBS after Galaxy Communications purchased the Daily Planet in a 1971 storyline, with Clark as the anchorman for the WGBS evening news.
+Between the early 1970s and mid-1980s, Clark Kent and Lois Lane worked for WGBS after Galaxy Communications purchased the Daily Planet, with Clark as an anchorman.
 He was eventually joined by Lana Lang as a co-anchor.
-After John Byrne's revamp of Superman's origins, though, Clark and Lois were reverted to working at the Daily Planet once again.
-Galaxy Broadcasting and WGBS-TV still exist post-Crisis, however, and are usually used in any story where a television station or network is needed or shown.
-Post-Crisis, Clark, Lois and Lana never worked for the station.
-During the 1990s, both Jimmy Olsen and Cat Grant did work there.
+After John Byrne's revamp of Superman's origins, Clark and Lois were reverted to working at the Daily Planet once again.